 What to know before manufacturing in Bangladesh

-Manufacturing in Bangladesh can be benefitting.
+Manufacturing in Bangladesh can be beneficial.
 But before you manufacture in Bangladesh, you should consider the below points for preparation.

-For example, Bangladesh is experiencing a rising social unrest due to low wages.
-Bangladesh has the lowest garment salary in the world with only $95 per month.
+For example, Bangladesh is experiencing rising social unrest due to low wages.
+Bangladesh has the lowest garment salary in the world at only $95 per month.
 The low wages make it hard for garment workers to make comfortable livings.
-Many of the workers have to work excessive hours to make life balance.
+Many of the workers have to work excessive hours to make life a balance.

-Due to the poor pay, labor strikes happens sometimes and could cause compliance issues.
-It might lead to production delay or harm your brand reputation.
+Due to the poor pay, labor strikes happen sometimes and could cause compliance issues.
+It might lead to production delays or harm your brand reputation.

-Additionally, workplace safety is another highly-concerning problem in Bangladesh.
+Additionally, workplace safety is another highly concerning problem in Bangladesh.
 In 2013, the Rana Plaza Collapse shocked the whole industry.
-Then the western brands set up a regulation body called the Accord on Fire and Building Safety (the Accord) to improve the safety issues in Bangladeshi factories.
+Then the western brands set up a regulatory body called the Accord on Fire and Building Safety (the Accord) to improve the safety issues in Bangladeshi factories.

 All in all, manufacturing in Bangladesh can enjoy low labor costs but you have to accept some risks related as well.
 Arranging factory audits regularly can be a wise choice to mitigate the risks and ensure your manufacturing.